AhmedSamymoh/AutoPark-PilotAssist/README.md

+####  *Faculy of Engineering, Alexandria University* Computer Systems and Control Project.
+_____
 # AutoPark-PilotAssist
 An innovative and open-source self-parking system that incorporates ``Advanced Driver Assistance System (ADAS)`` features, including **Autonomous Parking, Pilot Assistant, and Collision Avoidance**.
 It combines hardware components such as Raspberry Pi 3B, compass , cameras, ultrasonic sensors, and ESP32 with FreeRTOS for efficient multitasking to create a comprehensive autonomous parking solution.

 ![p](PerviousVersions/Version_2/P.jpg)

-# Project Final Version:
-   The project's final version consists of two main components:
+*The project's final version consists of two main components:*

-   1. **Auto Park:**
+# Auto Park:
-      - The camera detects empty parking spaces using a Computer Vision (CV) script.
+   - The camera detects empty parking spaces using an OpenCV script.
    - The parking node initializes, and the robot autonomously parks in the identified space.
    - FreeRTOS tasks manage ultrasonic sensor readings and IMU updates for precise navigation and sends real-time sensor readings to the Raspberry Pi.

-   2. **Pilot Assist:**
+# **Pilot Assist:**
    - Utilizing a phone camera through TCP/IP with a laptop, the YOLOv8 Nano model is deployed.
    - A Python script initializes the node to send the vehicle's position using PID controller and ultrasonic readings.
    - The system follows the target vehicle, providing a pilot assist feature for smooth navigation.

 ---